kekyo/kekyo/README.md

 I'm an functional runtime engineer.

 I spend most of my waking hours living within code spaces.
 Right now, I'm wandering through the world of TypeScript.
+That said, I'm actually folding origami with backend systems, language frameworks, and library design—not UI work.

-Most of the showcases below were created because they were needed for paid work.
+Most of the showcases below were created because they were needed for (closed) paid work.

 ----